Who Went Home On ‘The Challenge: Vendettas’ Episode 9? [Spoilers]

 It was bubble soccer on The Challenge Season 31 tonight, as the players also strapped on some stilts.
 It was a battle to win and avoid possible elimination, but who went home on The Challenge: Vendettas tonight?
 Find out the Episode 9 results from tonight below in our The Challenge spoilers.

 Last week on The Challenge Season 31, fans watched as the Elimination Challenge wrapped up.
 Kam was the only player to win her round, as she beat Tori and won a grenade.
 Joss, Shane, and Veronica were all eliminated, but not until after an amazing matchup between Derrick and Joss.
-They moved into a new challenge, as the players teamed up and had to make their way across a group of cars hanging in the air.
+They moved into a new challenge, and the players teamed up and had to make their way across a group of cars hanging in the air.
 Nelson was the quickest to get across all the cars and he won it for his team.
-Johnny Bananas, Nelson, and Natalie were voted into the Troika, as Marie was voted into the Elimination Challenge on the losing team.
+Johnny Bananas, Nelson, and Natalie were voted into the Troika, and Marie was voted into the Elimination Challenge on the losing team.

 Making Deals

-Natalie is part of the Troika, so now she was trying to make deals.
-She talked with Jemmye and Cara Maria about keeping them safe this time and they keep her safe next time.
+Natalie, now a part of the Troika, tried to make deals.
+She talked with Jemmye and Cara Maria about keeping them safe this time and they, in turn, keeping her safe next time.
 Kailah tried to make deals with Kyle and Johnny Bananas, but Bananas took offense to her plea and probably ruined her chances.
 Marie tried to get Bananas and Natalie to put Kayleigh in the Elimination Challenge and Marie would give them her grenade to use.

 It's a battle of will power right now.
 Who's it gonna be!? ???? #TheChallengeVendettas pic.twitter.com/4OP0Am1yUx